 Congratulations!
 You have graduated from a Yoga Teacher Training Course!
 The hard work has paid off, and you are now a qualified yoga teacher.
-While every yoga teacher will have a unique teaching journey, there are commonalities in the experiences of recent graduates.
-To prepare you for the next phase of your teaching career, we have shared some of those most frequently reported by yoga teachers and how to manage them should they arise.
+While every yoga teacher will have a unique teaching journey, there are some common pitfalls to watch out for.
+To prepare you for the next phase of your teaching career, we have shared some of the most frequently reported struggles new yoga teachers face and how to manage them should they arise.

 Whether you have completed an intensive teacher training or a course that spanned over twelve months, you have most likely become accustomed to a regular training routine.
 When you graduate, this structure - and the peers that accompanied you throughout - disappear, often creating a sense of loneliness.

 This is relatively easy to overcome.
 After all, what are WhatsApp groups for if not to catch up with old course-mates?
 Moreover, there are many FB Groups for yoga teachers to foster a sense of community, ask advice and share information.
-You can also find yoga workshops and meet-ups organised by Yoga Alliance Professionals on our social networks, allowing you to connect with fellow professionals.
+You can also find online workshops and events on the Yoga Alliance Professionals website, allowing you to e-connect with fellow professionals.

 Graduation day was a month ago and you haven’t picked up a yoga book since.
 Without an exam to work toward your yoga knowledge seems to be fading...fast.
 While this concern is generally unwarranted and is the natural effect of your studies coming to an end, it is true that the more you put off further training, the more difficult it is to progress in your teaching.
 As a yoga teacher, it is highly recommended you undertake additional training in order to solidify and advance your yoga knowledge.
 This includes attending workshops or further training courses, reading seminal yoga texts and going to different classes.